 Based on the product roadmap developed, in collaboration with the product owner, the team decides how to group user stories into releases.
 The objective of release is to deliver a subset of product backlog known as release backlog.

 After determining which user stories will go into a particular release, the development team estimates the time duration needed to complete each item.
-Once the release planning has completed, the user stories are then selected for a sprint.
+Once the release planning has been completed, the user stories are then selected for a sprint.

 3. Sprint Backlog creation